What is a licenced venue?

 We are asking all couples to continue to take safety measures to help our service remain open to register births, deaths and marriages.
 We are sure you can appreciate that we are privileged enough to attend lots of special days, and we would be devastated to have to cancel ceremonies if our staff become unwell after coming into contact with ceremony parties.

 What details do you need to know about our ceremony plans?

-You will be emailed a link to a page with a form to fill in a few weeks before your ceremony, which will go through the details for your specific date, and you can list the personalisation choices you have made.
+You will be emailed a link to a page with a form to fill in at least a month before your ceremony, which will go through the details for your specific date, and you can list the personalisation choices you have made.